jayljohnson/nordhus.site/blog/2023-08-03-career-development.md

 When I felt stagnant in my last role, I became more open to finding other roles.
 I replied back to recruiter cold messages for more info.
 I searched job boards for interesting companies that were hiring.
 I took interviews.
 Eventually, I got an offer and accepted it.

 What I didn't do a great job of was looking for ways to make my current role better.
 Where was that stagnant feeling coming from?
 I had a supportive manager, and was working on a project that "moved the needle" for our organization.
 On the surface, my career prospects looked great.
-I found out after i gave my 2-week notice that I was on the cusp of a promotion going through to a senior role.
+I found out after I gave my 2-week notice that I was on the cusp of a promotion going through to become a senior data engineer.

 I think I was missing a values alignment.
 The project that brought me close to promotion also served to divest from a product that was built by people I had worked closely with in the past.
 Leaders that had mentored and supported me in my career.
 I had emotional investments in that product and team.
 Human connections.
 Work friendships.
 They built orchestration tooling that our team relied on.
 It felt I was betraying them to be the only team using that product, while leading the project to migrate off of it and onto something new.